How LSU is preparing for 11 a.m. kickoff against Mississippi State?

 The difference in preparation happens in multiple stages for early kickoffs, both in practice during the week and the day of the game itself.
 During practice, Kelly said the team changed the way it starts each practice this week, going straight into team periods rather than the usual routine of starting with individual drills.

-This is done to accelerate the team’s preparation and shift towards game speed, according to Kelly.
+This is done to accelerate the team’s preparation and shift toward game speed, according to Kelly.

 “You’ve got to turn it on immediately,” Kelly said.